You are now in the main content area

 I'm a prospective student, how will my internship work?

 In the summer after third year or during the fall semester of fourth year, students begin their work placement within a creative enterprise.
-This placement is for a minimum of 240 hours of work and must be within a creative sector company.
+This placement is for a minimum of 240 hours of work and maximum of 420 hours, and must be within a creative sector company.
 Placements may be paid, unpaid, or offer an honorarium.
 Our work placement office helps students find placements through a series of professional development workshops and a robust Creative Industries job board.
 While we work hard to help, it is ultimately the students’ responsibility to apply, attend interviews and land a role.

 The work placement is closely integrated with the final year of study of the Creative Industries program.
 During the internship, students are required to collect a broad range of information that will be used later for reflection and analysis during their capstone 4th year seminar course, CRI 800Managing Creative Enterprises.
 Students are also monitored by the program’s industry liaison co-ordinator during the placement.